SDGforskning/sdg-strings/SDG09_query_topic_WoS.md

 #### Phrase 1

-This phrase is about the access to information and communication technology in least developed countries.
+This phrase is about access to information and communications technology in least developed countries.
 Basic structure is *access/barriers + ITC + least developed countries*.

 ```py